PetSmart Training Cost

-Be sure that your dog gets plenty of exercises.
-A dog that is well exercised will be much easier to train.
+Be sure that your dog gets plenty of exercise.

-Dogs that are not given enough activity will become frustrated and that frustration can lead to bad behavior and difficulty in training.
-Help them out by encouraging to use their energy in productive ways.
+Dogs that are not given enough activity will become frustrated and this leads to bad behavior and difficulty in training.
+Help them out by encouraging them to use their energy in productive ways.